Norwegian Wood

 One big tear spilled from her eye, ran down her cheek and splattered

 onto a record jacket.
-Once that first tear broke free, the rest followed
+Once that first tear broke free, the rest

 in an unbroken stream.
 Naoko bent forwards on all fours on the floor